 Disable Secure Boot

-- Click on Utilities from the Menu Bar and select Startup Security Utility.
+- Select Utilities > Startup Security Utility.

 - In the Secure Boot window, select No Security.